DelaDirty/RevShells/README.md

 Installation Instructions

-To use the Rev-Shell tool, follow these steps:
+To use the RevShell tool, follow these steps:
 Clone the Repository:

     git clone https://github.com/DelaDirty/RevShells.git